SAP-archive/cloud-sdk-cli/README.md

                                                        .js.map, .d.ts and .d.ts.map files.
 When set to false, the generator will only generate .ts files. [default: true].

-  --[no-]generateNpmrc                                 By default, the generator will generate a .npmrc file specifying
-                                                       a registry for @sap scoped dependencies.
-When set to false, the generator will skip the generation of .npmrc. [default: true].

   --[no-]generatePackageJson                           By default, the generator will generate a package.json file,
                                                        specifying dependencies and scripts for compiling and generating documentation.
 When set to false, the generator will skip the